Cambridge105/liquidsoap-playout-machine/README.md

 - Google Calendar API credentials and token files stored in SSM Parameter Store.
 The token file is a SecureString.
 - IAM role granting access to S3, Route53, SSM and KMS - see below
 - Launch Configuration containing the machine type, security group, IAM role, and the userdata.txt file from this repo added manually
-- Auto-Scaling group set to a normal minimum/maximum/desired of 0 instances, pointing to the Llaunch Configuration
+- Auto-Scaling group set to a normal minimum/maximum/desired of 0 instances, pointing to the Launch Configuration
 - Schedule on the Auto-Scaling Group, to increase/decrease the ASG desired and minimum sizes when needed (currently done manually, outside the scope of this repo)

 ![Architecture diagram](https://github.com/Cambridge105/liquidsoap-playout-machine/blob/main/playout.png?raw=true)